 AS Course Outline

-Students are not encouraged to use textbooks for this course, however, the reading of broadsheet newspapers such as The Guardian and The Times.
+The reading of broadsheet newspapers such as The Guardian and The Times.
 The Economist also offers students a strong foundation for creating comparative essays.
 Watching Newsnight, Sunday Politics and Question Time will display to students how to debate topical issues and use correct terminology also.

 A History of Modern Britain